AlienXAXS/StarRupture-Save-Fixer/README.md

-# Star Rupture Save Fixer
+# Star Rupture Save Manager

 A Windows desktop application for managing and repairing save files for the game **Star Rupture**.
 This utility helps fix corrupted saves, manage game sessions, and sync saves via FTP.